bogdanvuk/pygears/docs/blog/riscv/setup.rst

     80000010:	00532023          	sw	t0,0(t1)
     80000014:	0000006f          	j	80000014 <_start+0x14>

-Sucess!
+Success!
 The target test instruction is first to be executed, which will simplify my tests. :v:`1` I can now invoke Spike simulator for the basic 32-bit ISA (``--isa=rv32i`` option) to test the instruction execution and print the list of the instructions it their execution order (``-l`` option):

 .. verbosity:: 1